justinli23/phase-1-project-brewery/README.txt

 Search through input fields of city, state, name, or zip code Click (button) to delete brewery from searched results.
 Adding a like to the brewery

+Notes for CSS:
+Each search result is found in a div brewery names have <a> tag
+Comment button has class "commentButton"
+Favorite button has class "favButton"